-Your dog may love chasing after a not-so-fuzzy-anymore tennis ball or showing his strength in a game of tug-a-war, but his body isn't the only thing that needs daily exercise.
+Your dog may love chasing after a not-so-fuzzy-anymore tennis ball or showing his strength in a game of tug, but his body isn't the only thing that needs daily exercise.
 Brain games for dogs help keep your pup mentally stimulated, which is just as important as physical exercise.
 Enrichment activities are proven to beat boredom, reduce stress, and reinforce socialization practices in dogs.
 Think about it: Is a dog more likely to become destructive if they're bored and anxious, or if they're mentally exhausted and calm?

 Dogs are intelligent animals that are just as much brain as they are brawn.
-A bored dog is a destructive dog, but there are countless games you can play with your pooch to keep his frontal lobe fired up.
+Luckily, there are countless enrichment games you can play with your pooch to keep his frontal lobe fired up.
 Many of these brain games are free and easy to put together at home, plus a few you can purchase ready-made online.

-Take time out of your day to teach your dog these fun and mentally stimulating brain games for dogs.
+Take some time to teach your furry best friend one of these fun and mentally stimulating brain games for dogs.
 You'll thank us later!

 You spent hours playing this as a kid, and now it's time to pass the baton on to your dog.

 To play, tell your dog to stay while you go and hide.
 When you're ready, yell out, "Ready or not here you come!"
-Or maybe a simple, “Come, Fido!” will work better.
+Or maybe a simple, "Find me!" will work better.

 Your dog should use his ears and nose to seek you out.